How to Avoid and Manage Chargebacks

 - Make sure you respond to a chargeback immediately.
 You only have a limited number of days to respond, so you need to send your counterclaim through as soon as possible to avoid missing your chance to fight the claim.

-- Prove that the guest agreed to your t&c’s and house rules during the booking process.
+- Prove that the guest agreed to your cancellation terms, conditions and house rules during the booking process.

 - Include details of any attempts to resolve this matter directly with the cardholder (guest).

 If you successfully dispute the claim the money will be ‘clawed back’ from the guest.

 However, if the credit card provider declines to reverse the chargeback, you can then make a money claim online to try and retrieve the amount back directly from the guest.

 Disputing a chargeback can be a long, drawn-out process that has unpredictable results.
 The best thing a holiday let owner can do is put policies in place to help minimise the chances of a guest chargeback in the first place.

 Make your cancellation policy and house rules clear